spokenaac/capacitor-mlkit-digitalink-plugin/README.md

     * verify non-error response notifying that model is already downloaded :white_check_mark:
     * verify non-error if model is not already downloaded :white_check_mark:
   * download an array of models
-    * verify non-error if models are already downloaded
+    * verify non-error if models are already downloaded :white_check_mark:  = passed
-    * verify non-error if some models are downloaded, and some need to be downloaded
+    * verify non-error if some models are downloaded, and some need to be downloaded :white_check_mark:  = passed
-    * verify non-error if no models are downloaded yet
+    * verify non-error if no models are downloaded yet :white_check_mark:  = passed
-    * verify non-error if all models are already downloaded
+    * verify non-error if all models are already downloaded :white_check_mark:  = passed
-    * verify error if one or more models are incorrect models
+    * verify error if one or more models are incorrect models :x: = fix needed
-* logStrokes()
+* logStrokes() :x: = fix needed
   * verify error if we send non-numerical coordinate data for x, y, or t
   * verify error if we send any kind of number for t
   * verify non-error if we send any kind of number for x or y